EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 Name of the header that contains the real client IP address.

 <b>maxReq</b>
-Maximum requests allowed on a single connection.
+Maximum number of requests allowed on a single connection.
+Zero implies no limit on the number of requests.

 <b>persistentETag</b>
 Generate the persistent NetScaler specific ETag for the HTTP response with ETag header.

 <b>spdy</b>
 Enable SPDYv2 or SPDYv3 or both over SSL vserver.
-SSL will advertise SPDY support during NPN Handshake.
-Both SPDY versions are enabled when this parameter is set to BOTH.
+SSL will advertise SPDY support either during NPN Handshake or when client will advertises SPDY support during ALPN handshake.
+Both SPDY versions are enabled when this parameter is set to ENABLED.

+<b>http2</b>
+Choose whether to enable support for HTTP/2 (draft-14).

+<b>http2MaxHeaderListSize</b>
+Maximum size of header list that the NetScaler is prepared to accept, in bytes.
+NOTE: The actual plain text header size that the NetScaler accepts is limited by maxHeaderLen.
+Please change this parameter as well when modifying http2MaxHeaderListSize.

+<b>http2MaxFrameSize</b>
+Maximum size of the frame payload that the NetScaler is willing to receive, in bytes.

+<b>http2MaxConcurrentStreams</b>
+Maximum number of concurrent streams that is allowed per connection.

+<b>http2InitialWindowSize</b>
+Initial window size for stream level flow control, in bytes.

+<b>http2HeaderTableSize</b>
+Maximum size of the header compression table used to decode header blocks, in bytes.

 <b>reusePoolTimeout</b>
 Idle timeout (in seconds) for server connections in re-use pool.
 Connections in the re-use pool are flushed, if they remain idle for the configured timeout.